akashnag/ash/README.md

 If you find any bugs, please report them.
 I am also happy to accept pull requests from anyone for either bug-fixes, performance improvements, or for implementing the not-yet-implemented features listed above.
 Please consider contributing towards new features **only when** the features listed above have been fully implemented.
 For more information on what features to implement and the project structure, see the [Contribution Guidelines](CONTRIBUTING.md)

 You can use the [GitHub issue tracker](https://github.com/akashnag/ash/issues) to report bugs, ask questions, or suggest new features.
+You can include the log if that is relevant, which can be found in `~/.ash-editor/log.txt`.

 For discussions related to the development roadmap and the **ash** editor in general, you can join the [Gitter chat](https://gitter.im/akashnag/ash).